FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation

 \subsection{Consistency Analysis}

-In previous work, the consistent evaluation between the predicted strategy and generated response is not taken into account, which leads to the contradiction between the two tasks.
-For instance, one baseline predicts the \textit{providing suggestions} strategy, however, the response is \textit{why do you feel sad?} (\textit{question} strategy).
-Therefore, we introduce the consistency analysis in emotional support conversation.
-Specifically, three annotators are asked to determine whether the strategy corresponds to the response based on the $150$ sub-sampled test instances.
-To the best of our knowledge, this is the first work to make the consistency analysis in emotion support conversation task.
-As shown in Table \ref{tab:consistancy}, FADO achieves the SOTA performance on consistency score, which indicates that the proposed DCR can leverage the strategy-to-context flow to generate the strategy-constrain response.
+In previous work, the consistency evaluation between the predicted strategy and generated response is not considered, which leads to the contradiction between the strategy prediction task and response generation task.
+For instance, one baseline predicts the \textit{providing suggestions} strategy, but the response is \textit{why do you feel sad, have you talked to your friends?} (\textit{question} strategy).
+Therefore, this study introduces consistency analysis into the emotional support conversation.
+Specifically, three annotators are asked to determine whether the strategy corresponds to the response based on $150$ sub-sampled test instances.
+To the best of our knowledge, this is the first work to make a consistency analysis in the emotion support conversation task.
+As shown in Table \ref{tab:consistancy}, FADO achieves the SOTA performance in terms of the consistency score (gains 15.66\% score), which indicates that the proposed DCR can leverage the strategy-to-context flow to generate strategy-constrained responses.